 - Ensuring animals are better considered and protected from suffering during and immediately following emergencies.

-The plan is a joint responsibility of the Department of Economic Development, Jobs, Transport and Resources (DEDJTR) and DELWP.
+- The plan is a joint responsibility of the Department of Jobs Precincts and regions (DJPR) and DEECA.

-Under the plan, we are responsible for the coordination of activities relating to wildlife during emergencies and DEDJTR is responsible for coordination of activities relating to all animals other than wildlife.
+Under the plan, we are responsible for the coordination of activities relating to wildlife during emergencies and DJPR is responsible for the coordination of activities relating to all animals other than wildlife.

 Wildlife affected by marine pollution

 In the event of a major marine pollution emergency, a large number of wildlife may be affected.
 We coordinate the rescue and rehabilitation of wildlife impacted by a marine pollution emergency, with the support of agencies such as Parks Victoria and Phillip Island Nature Park.